How to Store Honey

 If you want to enjoy a new taste experience, you can use a dehydrator to make your own honey powder.
 I warn you this takes some practice and is messy but it can be done.

 Take a good hard look at that jar of honey in your pantry.
-Is it in the best location?
-Good honey storage means you will be able to enjoy every last drop.
+Is this the best place to store your honey?
+Perhaps, so.
+Good storage means you will be able to enjoy every last drop.
 No other food has such a long shelf life and offers as much versatility as this natural sweetener.